 As the technology relevant to homemade guns becomes more readily accessible (for example, 3D printers are quickly becoming less expensive and more available), it is likely that legislation at the local level will become more prolific.

 To learn more about homemade guns, see our article Homemade Guns: Are They Legal?
 Must They Be Registered?

 In the United States, no individual has yet been prosecuted for the otherwise legal creation or possession of a homemade gun.
 Of course, any criminal activity using a homemade firearm is subject to appropriate prosecution for that behavior.
-A tragic example of an individual using a homemade weapon in a crime occurred in 2017, when a gunman killed five people in California with a homemade assault rifle.
+A tragic example of an individual using a homemade weapon in a crime occurred in 2017 when a gunman killed five people in California with a homemade assault rifle.
 Additionally, an individual may be criminally liable for the creation or possession of a homemade gun if that individual is prohibited from possessing firearms in general.
-For example, a convicted felon is prohibited from having a homemade gun because such an individual cannot possess any firearms.
+For example, convicted felons and individuals with domestic violence convictions are prohibited from having a homemade gun because such an individual cannot possess any firearms.

-While no criminal prosecutions have occurred for creating or possessing of homemade guns, the federal government did take action in the early days of 3D gun printing.
-In May 2013, the non-profit organization Defense Distributed released an online video of a successful test shoot of the first functional 3D printed gun, called The Liberator.
+While no criminal prosecutions have occurred for creating or possessing homemade guns, the federal government did take action in the early days of 3D-gun printing.
+In May 2013, the non-profit organization Defense Distributed released an online video of a successful test shoot of the first functional 3D-printed gun, called The Liberator.
 Days later, the government ordered Defense Distributed to remove the digital files containing the gun's schematics, which were also posted online.
 Citing The International Traffic in Arms Regulations (ITAR), the State Department asserted that the online presence of the design potentially violated international export controls.
 Defense Distributed complied with the directive and was not prosecuted.